Joe Manchin fuels speculation around third-party 2024 run with No Labels event

 Democrats worry that a third party run would ensure Trump would win another term in office

-Sen Joe Manchin is continuing to feed speculation about his political future by appearing at an event with No Labels as he weighs whether to make a third-party run for president.
+Sen Joe Manchin continued to feed speculation about his political future by appearing at an event with No Labels as he weighs whether to make a third-party run for president.

-The West Virginia Democrat will appear at the event on Monday night in New Hampshire, which holds one of the first presidential nominating contests and is a crucial swing state in the general election.
+The West Virginia Democrat appeared at an event on Monday night in New Hampshire, which holds one of the first presidential nominating contests and is a crucial swing state in the general election.
 No Labels, a centrist organisation, has pushed for a third-party candidate for president.

 But some Democrats have feared that a No Labels-backed candidacy would siphon votes away from President Joe Biden and enable former president Donald Trump to win another term as president.

-“We don’t believe there is any “equivalency” between President Biden and former President Trump, who is a uniquely divisive force in our politics and who sought to disrupt the peaceful transfer of power after he lost the 2020 election,” the statement written by co-chairmen former senator Joe Lieberman and Benjamin Chavis said.
-“But we reject the notion that No Labels’ 2024 presidential insurance project would inevitably help former President Trump’s electoral prospects if he were the Republican nominee.”

 Mr Manchin, a conservative Democrat, has not yet indicated whether he would stage a third-party run for president or seek another term in the Senate.
-Were he to run in 2024, he would be seeking another term with a Republican at the top of the presidential ticket.
-In 2020, Mr Trump won every county in West Virginia.
+But he faces significant headwinds were he to run a in a presidential year in a state where every county voted for Mr Trump.

+But he balked when asked if he would is seek higher office.

+“I think people are putting the cart ahead of the horse,” he said.
+“We're here to make sure the American people have an option.”

 Throughout the first two years of Mr Biden’s presidency when Democrats controlled both the House and the Senate, Mr Manchin served as the swing vote in a 50-50 Senate.
 His opposition to Build Back Better, Democrats’ proposed social spending bill, ultimately killed the legislation.

 Last year, he and Senate Majority Leader Chuck Schumer resurrected talks that led to the passage of the Inflation Reduction Act.
 But since then, Mr Manchin has criticised the Biden administration’s implementation of the law.
+In addition, he’s begun to regularly oppose Mr Biden’s nominees, most recently Julie Su, his nominee for Secretary of Labour.

 West Virginia Gov Jim Justice, a former friend of Mr Manchin, announced his candidacy to challenge the incumbent.
 He is heavily favoured to face Mr Manchin, himself a former governor, in the general election.